-- Seeing a film about abuse or hearing a public discussion about sexual abuse (Kids Helpline advertisement, Films like ‘Mysterious Skin’)
+- Seeing a film about abuse, or hearing a public discussion about sexual abuse, For example, a Kids Helpline advertisement, or films like ‘Mysterious Skin.’

-- Disclosure of a friend, partner, family or men’s group member
+- Hearing the disclosure of a friend, partner, family member or men’s group member.

-- When there are public inquiries into abuse or assault (e.g. Wood Royal Commission, Forde Inquiry).
+- When there are public inquiries into abuse or assault (e.g. The Royal Commission, Forde Inquiry).

-- If the police contact you seeking further evidence for a prosecution
+- If the police contact you seeking evidence for a prosecution.

-- Reliving the assault through flashback, nightmares etc.
+- Reliving the assault through flashbacks or nightmares.

 - When a man feels he must deal with it or die!

 Even though these invitations to speak up may exist, men are only too aware that telling someone about an experience of sexual abuse doesn’t make problems automatically go away.
-It can be useful to make a list of potential costs and benefits both in the short and long term of telling someone.
-If secrecy has been all you have known the mere thought of telling can produce anxiety and stop you from accessing appropriate care and support.
+It can be useful to make a list of potential costs and benefits of telling someone, both in the short and long term.
+If secrecy has been all you have known, the mere thought of telling can produce anxiety and stop you from accessing appropriate care and support.

-What has prompted you to consider talking about your experiences of sexual abuse or sexual assault now?
+What has prompted you to consider talking about your experiences now?

-What are the potential costs and benefits for you and your relationships in both the short and long term?
+What are the costs and benefits to your relationships, in both the short and long term?

 A difficulty with secrecy